Urban resilience: Flooding

 Flooding, either from weather events, rising sea levels or infrastructure failures are a major cause of death, disease and economic losses throughout the world.
-Climate change and rapidly expanding urban settlements are two factors that are leading to the increasing occurrence and severity of urban flood events, especially in the developing world.
+Climate change and rapidly expanding urban settlements are two factors that increase occurrence and severity of urban flooding, especially in the developing world.
 Storm surges can affect coastal cities and are caused by low pressure weather systems, like cyclones and hurricanes.
 Flash floods and river floods can affect any city within a floodplain or with inadequate drainage infrastructure.
 These can be caused by large quantities of rain or heavy rapid snow melt.
-With all forms of flooding, cities are increasingly vulnerable because of the large quantity of paved and concrete surfaces.
-These impermeable surfaces cause massive amounts of runoff and can quickly overwhelm the limited infrastructure of storm drains, flood canals and intentional floodplains.
-Many cities in the developing world simply have no infrastructure to redirect floodwaters whatsoever.
+With all forms of flooding, cities are more vulnerable because of the large quantity of paved and concrete surfaces; these impermeable surfaces cause massive amounts of runoff that can quickly overwhelm the limited infrastructure of storm drains, flood canals and intentional floodplains.
+Many cities in the developing world simply have no infrastructure whatsoever to redirect floodwaters.
 Around the world, floods kill thousands of people every year and are responsible for billions of dollars in damages and economic losses.
+In cities with poor or absent drainage infrastructure, flooding can also lead to the contamination of drinking water sources (aquifers, wells, inland waterways) with salt water, chemical pollution, and most frequently, viral and bacterial contaminants.
 Flooding, much like heat waves and droughts, can also wreak havoc on agricultural areas, quickly destroying large amounts of crops.
-In cities with poor or absent drainage infrastructure, flooding can also lead to the contamination of drinking water sources (aquifers, wells, inland waterways) with salt water, chemical pollution, and most frequently, viral and bacterial contaminants.

 Flood flow in urban environment

-The flood flow in urbanised areas constitutes a hazard to the population and infrastructure.
-Some recent catastrophes included the inundations of Nîmes (France) in 1998 and Vaison-la-Romaine (France) in 1992, the flooding of New Orleans (USA) in 2005, the flooding in Rockhampton, Bundaberg, Brisbane during the 2010–2011 summer in Queensland (Australia).
-Flood flows in urban environments have been studied relatively recently despite many centuries of flood events.
-Some researchers mentioned the storage effect in urban areas.
+The flood flow in urbanized areas constitutes a hazard to population and infrastructure.
+Some recent catastrophes included the inundations of Vaison-la-Romaine (France) in 1992, Nîmes (France) in 1998, New Orleans (USA) in 2005, and the flooding in Rockhampton, Bundaberg, and Brisbane in Queensland (Australia) during the summer of 2010–2011.
+Flood flows in urban environments have been studied only relatively recently despite many centuries of flood events.
 Several studies looked into the flow patterns and redistribution in streets during storm events and the implication in terms of flood modelling.

 Some research considered the criteria for safe evacuation of individuals in flooded areas.
-But some recent field measurements during the 2010–2011 Queensland floods showed that any criterion solely based upon the flow velocity, water depth or specific momentum cannot account for the hazards caused by the velocity and water depth fluctuations.
-These considerations ignore further the risks associated with large debris entrained by the flow motion.
+But some recent field measurements during the 2010–2011 Queensland floods showed that any criterion solely based upon the flow velocity, water depth or specific momentum cannot fully account for all the hazards due to flooding as they do not take into account risks associated with large debris entrained by the flow.